zhang314159265/spy/doc/status.md

 # Scratch

 - support ctypes <=
-  - right now the tutor call rand, call sqrt as well to make it easier to verify correctness.

 - import from the directory of the main script (import from current dir already works)